CSCI-2349-F23/ps3/README.md

 ### Deliverable

-You should end up with a `ps3` directory that looks like this
+You should end up with a `ps3` directory that looks like this with the new files you created in bold face.
+(I might have made an error, so I will update as needed.)

 ```
 ps3 -- README.md